 I heard RSO can be used to help treat cancer is that true?

 Telling any patient that something would treat or cure cancer would be unethical and untrue without peer-reviewed scientific data that is currently lacking.
-We have had numerous patients tell us miraculous stories of remissions and how their oncologists had no explanations for how their body responded—however, associating this directly to high does RSO usage or medical marijuana is not possible without further data.
-There is research that shows THC was found to exhibit a therapeutic effect against cancer as well as CBD, which has also been found to inhibit the functionality of cancer cells.
+We have had numerous patients tell us miraculous stories of remissions and how their oncologists had no explanations for how their body responded—however, associating this directly to high dose RSO usage or medical marijuana is not possible without further data.
+There is research that shows THC was found to exhibit a therapeutic effect against cancer in addition to CBD, which has also been found to inhibit the functionality of cancer cells.

 Hopefully, as more states are open to medical cannabis usage and legislation opens access to treatment, we will begin to get more data from scientific studies displaying the efficacy of cannabinoids in marijuana.